Chapter 9: Subterranean Homesick Blues

 “No,” Michael had replied, to the wall past Lily’s shoulder.
 “It’s a big department.”

-There was a man recovering in the ward with a broken arm.
-Apparently he’d done it; in spite of everything, Lily found this particular violence hard to visualize.
+There was a Security man recovering in the ward with a broken arm, a concussion, and an orbital bone fracture.
+Apparently Michael done it; in spite of everything, Lily found this particular violence hard to visualize.

-As a result he was stuck behind a narrow desk, transferring the contents of red folders into an ancient, humming machine with a staticky screen while Lily trailed Abigail up and down the rows of beds.
+As a result, he could not enter the ward.
+He was stuck behind a narrow desk, transferring the contents of red folders into an ancient, humming machine with a staticky screen while Lily trailed Abigail up and down the rows of beds.

 Lily wasn’t sure how long she could keep up the charade.
 Ironically, she knew a great deal about childbirth.
 She knew what germs were, how to treat burns and frostbite, and was intimately acquainted with how not to set a bone.
 Otherwise the medical arts were foreign to her.